-As part of the support to Australia's conventionally armed, nuclear-powered submarine capability, the Australian Submarine Agency (ASA) is seeking a licence from the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) to authorise the preparation of a site for a prescribed radiation facility (referred to as a Controlled Industrial Facility), to be located at HMAS Stirling on Garden Island, Western Australia.
+As part of the support to Australia's conventionally armed, nuclear-powered submarine capability, the Australian Submarine Agency (ASA) is seeking a licence from the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) to authorise the construction of a prescribed radiation facility (referred to as a Controlled Industrial Facility), to be located at HMAS Stirling on Garden Island, Western Australia.
+This licence application follows the site preparation licence, which was issued to the ASA by ARPANSA in July 2024.